web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 Sign up for an account at [`auth.arkhia.io/signup`](https://auth.arkhia.io/signup).

-Click on link in your confirmation email.
+If prompted to do so, click on the link in your confirmation email.

 Click on the "create project" button in the top-right corner of the Arkhia dashboard.